andrew/ultimate-awesome/README.md

 - [awesome-ember](https://github.com/nmec/awesome-ember) - A curated list of awesome Ember.js things.
 - [awesome-ruby-ai](https://github.com/alexrudall/awesome-ruby-ai) - A list of awesome AI projects built in Ruby! 🤖❤️.
 - [awesome-folding](https://github.com/lurk-lab/awesome-folding) - A curated list of zero-knowledge folding schemes.
+- [awesome-temporal](https://github.com/temporalio/awesome-temporal) - A curated list of awesome Temporal libraries and resources.
 - [awesome-huge-models](https://github.com/zhengzangw/awesome-huge-models) - A collection of AWESOME things about HUGE AI models.
 - [awesome-voip](https://github.com/onmyway133/awesome-voip) - 🤙Learning VoIP, RTP, pjsip and SIP.
+- [awesome-babylonjs](https://github.com/Symbitic/awesome-babylonjs) - A curated list of awesome things related to Babylon.js.
 - [awesome-phd](https://github.com/EdwinSamar/awesome-phd) - Curated list of awesome advice, tips, and resources to prepare for PhD/grad school.
 - [Awesome-CV-Team](https://github.com/extreme-assistant/Awesome-CV-Team) - 国内外优秀的计算机视觉团队汇总，极市团队整理.
-- [awesome-babylonjs](https://github.com/Symbitic/awesome-babylonjs) - A curated list of awesome things related to Babylon.js.
 - [Awesome-Maths-Learning](https://github.com/tensorush/Awesome-Maths-Learning) - 😎 📜 Collection of the most awesome Maths learning resources in the form of notes, videos and cheatsheets.
 - [awesome-haskell-deep-learning](https://github.com/austinvhuang/awesome-haskell-deep-learning) - In the tradition of "awesome" (curated) lists, this is a list of references and code for doing deep learning in Haskell.
 - [awesome-HAI](https://github.com/bwang514/awesome-HAI) - A curated list of awesome Human-AI Interaction.